by Andrea M. Darcy

 *This is the registrar to refer to if you are seeing a therapist who works with children and adolescents.

 Looking for a registered therapist?
 Harley Therapy puts you in touch with registered therapists who work from three London locations.
-Overseas?
-Skype counselling works wherever you may be.
+Overseas? online therapy works wherever you may be.

 Want to ask a question about quality standards?
 Or share an experience?
 Use the comment box below.